Cooking in preschool can be a challenging process – especially when you have 1 teacher to 10 three year olds.

 But, if you have ideas to offer up as to how to make the process more interactive – I would love to hear them!

-See this post on 6 Things Children Learn from Cooking from Waddlee-ah-chaa!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+See this post on 6 Things Children Learn from Cooking from Waddlee-ah-chaa!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!